brandonv98/Course-Rating-REST-API-CRUD-Basic-Auth/README.md

-# REST API With Basic Auth
+# Course Rating API -- REST API With Basic Auth
 REST API Build, using mongoDB for data storage.
 Express for all the heavy lifting.